qppd/Pill-Dispenser-V3/docs/HARDWARE_SETUP.md

-# Hardware Setup Guide
+# Hardware Setup Guide - Pill Dispenser V3

-This document provides detailed instructions for assembling and configuring the hardware components of the Pill Dispenser V3 multi-component system including ESP32, Raspberry Pi, and ESP32-CAM.
+This document provides detailed instructions for assembling and configuring the hardware components of the Pill Dispenser V3 ESP32-based medication dispensing system.

 ## Prerequisites